sondernars/neuroanalitica-agents/README.md

 ## Author

-Built by Sebastián Arismendi, Psychologist & MSc in Neuroscience — AI systems, automation architecture, and clinical content strategy for NeuroAnalítica.
+Built by Sebastián Arismendi — Psychologist & MSc in Neuroscience (in progress), transitioning into AI Engineering.
+This project combines clinical domain expertise with applied LLM orchestration and agentic systems design.